Find Trade Colleges

 Top 10 Most Popular Dental Support Services Bachelor's Degree Schools

 Our analysis found Indiana University - Purdue University - Indianapolis to be the most popular school for dental support services students who want to pursue a bachelor’s degree in the Great Lakes Region .
-Located in the city of Indianapolis, IUPUI is a public school with a fairly large student population.
+Located in the city of Indianapolis, IUPUI is a public college with a very large student population.

 About 96% of the students majoring in dental support at the school are women while 4% are male.